Backgrounder: Heat Processing of Home-canned Foods

 it is made fresh.
 Sometimes special recipes are best enjoyed as freshly made dishes.

-What should I do if I desire to preserve one of my own recipes that does not have a matching canning process?
+What should I do if I desire to preserve one of my own recipes that does not match something with a recommended canning process?

 Keep in mind that several products that we desire to have ‘home-canned’ are not available commercially, either.
 The commercial food